kubernetes-sigs/kueue/keps/2937-resource-transformer/README.md

 ### User Stories (Optional)

-In the user stories below, we use a 4-tuple (InputResourceName, OutputResourceName, OutputQuantity, Replace) to express a resource transformation operation.
-In the actual implementation, this transformation would be encoded as an entry in the  `ResourceTransformation` matrix which would be created by a cluster admin.
+In the user stories below, we use a 4-tuple (InputResourceName, OutputResourceName, OutputQuantity, Replace/Retain) to express a resource transformation operation.
+In the actual implementation, this transformation would be encoded as an entry in a `ResourceTransformation` matrix which would be created by a cluster admin.

 #### Story 1